TEFL: Frequently Asked Questions

 Where are TEFL Org courses held?

-We hold courses throughout the UK, Ireland and Spain.
-If you think we should be holding a class somewhere we are not, then please let us know.
+We offer weekday and weekend classroom TEFL courses in towns and cities throughout the UK, Ireland and Spain.
+If you think we should be holding a class somewhere we are not, please let our team know on firstname.lastname@example.org.

 Are there any breaks on the course?